 The Optima Hybrid is offered in LX and EX trim levels.

 The LX base model comes standard with a power driver's seat, automatic climate control, a 4.3-inch instrument cluster display, a leather-wrapped steering wheel, push button start with a smart key, power windows and locks, A/C, an AM/FM/CD sound system with six speakers and USB/AUX input jacks, Bluetooth smartphone connectivity, keyless entry, cruise control, a trip computer and 16-inch alloy wheels.

 The EX adds navigation with an eight-inch screen and back-up camera, UVO infotainment, an 8-speaker Infinity audio system, panoramic sunroof, heated and ventilated front seats and 17-inch alloy wheels.

 Every Optima is fitted with dual front, side and full-length side curtain airbags in addition to traction and stability control systems, electronic brake-force assist and a tire-pressure monitoring system.

-The Optima is gunning for the major midsize sedan players including the Honda Accord, Toyota Camry, Ford Fusion and Nissan Altima.
+The Optima is gunning for the major midsize sedan players including the Honda Accord, the Toyota Camry, the Ford Fusion and the Nissan Altima.